boxabirds/lisn-blog/content/blog/aws-lambdas-and-layers-in-python.md

 ## Python steps to add layers to an existing lambda function

+This assumes there's already an s3 bucket with the existing lambda code in it.
+If not, then you need to create one, using

+`aws s3api create-bucket --bucket temp-converter`

+…(in my case).

 The core lambda function root is usually just inside the app folder, e.g. sam-app/hello-world

 1. `cd hello-world`